go-gitea/gitea/docs/content/doc/actions/design.en-us.md

 # Design of Gitea Actions

-Gitea Actions has multiple parts.
+Gitea Actions has multiple components.
+This document describes them individually.
-Let's explain them one by one.

 **Table of Contents**